Nick Ahmed: Minor leagues

-The Atlanta Braves drafted Ahmed in the second round, with the 85th overall selection, of the 2011 Major League Baseball draft, 85th overall.
+The Atlanta Braves drafted Ahmed in the second round, with the 85th overall selection, of the 2011 Major League Baseball draft.
 He spent his first professional season with the rookie–level Danville Braves, hitting .262 across 59 games.
 Ahmed played in 130 games for the High–A Lynchburg Hillcats in 2012, batting .269/.337/.391 with six home runs, 49 RBI, and 40 stolen bases.
 He was named the fastest baserunner in minor league baseball by Baseball America.

 Arizona Diamondbacks (2013–2023)

 On January 24, 2013, the Braves traded Ahmed, Martín Prado, Randall Delgado, Zeke Spruill, and Brandon Drury to the Arizona Diamondbacks in exchange for Justin Upton and Chris Johnson.
 He spent the entirety of the season with the Double–A Mobile BayBears, hitting .236/.288/.324 with four home runs, 46 RBI, and 26 stolen bases across 136 contests.

 Ahmed began the 2014 season with the Triple–A Reno Aces, where he hit .312 in 104 games.